 There’s always a chance your thermostat might not be working because it needs new batteries.
 If you haven’t changed the batteries for some time, this could be why your smart thermostat is not working.
 Try replacing the batteries to see if this resolves your issue.

 Another reason why your thermostat isn’t working could be because your Hive Hub has been moved.
 If it has been knocked over or relocated, you may find that your Hive Active Heating facility isn’t working quite as well as it could be.

 If the above steps are ineffective, you can always try rebooting the hub.
 You can do this by switching it off at the wall before turning it back on again.
 Allow five to ten minutes for the hub to reboot.
 You can then head to the dashboard and refresh the page.

 If this doesn’t work, you can try rebooting the receiver.
 To do this, turn off the boiler at the isolation switch before turning it back on.
 Wait for the status light to turn green.
 You can then hold the receiver’s central heating button down and wait for the status light to turn pink.
 Release the button then press it again and wait for the light to flash double amber.
 You can then reconnect the receiver to the hub by putting your hub in pairing mode.
 You should then get the chance to add another device.
 Let the hub start searching until the light changes to one single amber flash.
 Hold down your thermostat back arrow button and menu button at the same time and keep pressing them until you see a message that says: ‘Welcome, searching’.
 Once ‘search’ disappears from the screen, you should see the light turn green before you’re guided through a welcome tour.

-If you’re still having problems with your Hive thermostat after carrying out these steps, we may be able to help.
-Get in touch by completing the form on our site, by calling us on 01892 514495 or by sending a message to email@example.com.
+If you’re still having problems with your Hive thermostat after carrying out these steps, we can send out one of our engineers to help on our hourly rate.
+Call us on 01892 514495 if you would like to book.